Tetsuya's

-Tetsuya's is a restaurant in Sydney, Australia, owned and operated by chef Tetsuya Wakuda.
-Tetsuya's cuisine is based on Australian, Japanese and classic French cuisine, and makes use of Australian ingredients.
-The restaurant is known for its signature dish, the Confit of Tasmanian Ocean Trout, referred to by Financial Review as "the world's most photographed dish," and has been offered since 1987.
-Tetsuya's, along with the French establishment Claude's, is credited with bringing a new style of fine-dining cuisine to Sydney.
+Tetsuya's was a restaurant in Sydney, Australia, which was owned and operated by chef Tetsuya Wakuda.
+Tetsuya's cuisine was based on Australian, Japanese and classic French cuisine, and made use of Australian ingredients.
+The restaurant was known for its signature dish, the Confit of Tasmanian Ocean Trout, and is referred to by Financial Review as "the world's most photographed dish," which had been offered since 1987.
+Tetsuya's, along with the French establishment Claude's, was credited with bringing a new style of fine-dining to Sydney.
+The restaurant closed down in July 2024.

+Tetsuya Wakuda

+Japanese-born Chef Tetsuya Wakuda's was trained in classic French cuisine and worked in various establishments in Tokyo, before moving overseas to live in Sydney.
+Chef Tetsuya fell in love with the city's culture and produce.
+He combined his traditional Japanese roots with contemporary Australian ingredients.

 Location

 In the late 1980s and 1990s, Tetsuya's was located in a terrace house in the typical style of the Sydney inner-western suburb of Rozelle.
 In 2000, Tetsuya's moved to the former Suntory building in the Centre of Sydney.

 Style of cuisine

-Tetsuya's serves a set ten course degustation menu.
-American chef Charlie Trotter said, "Tetsuya is part of an elite group of international chefs that has influenced other chefs through their personal styles and unique approaches to food.
-His culinary philosophy centres on pure, clean flavours that are decisive, yet completely refined.
-His amazing technique, Asian heritage, sincere humility, worldwide travels and insatiable curiosity combine to create incredible, soulful dishes that exude passion in every bite."
+Tetsuya's served a set ten course degustation menu.
+American chef Charlie Trotter commended Tetsuya's unique approach to his technique and culinary philosophy.